 The pilgrimage starts at the Sanctuary of La Verna which is in the province of Tuscany (Toscana) and continues through Umbria which houses Assisi.
 It continues onward from Assisi and finally ends in the province of Lazio where Rome (Roma) resides.

-There is plenty of accommodation on this pilgrimage, as you can see from the Way of St Francis maps with features above!
+There is plenty of accommodation on this pilgrimage, as you can see from the Way of St. Francis maps with features above!

-Please note that there are quite a few churches, hermitages and monasteries that take pilgrims for a donation, but there are many towns which your only option may be a high-priced hotel.
+Please note that there are quite a few churches, hermitages and monasteries that take pilgrims for a donation, but there are many towns where your only option may be a high-priced hotel.
 The concept of albergues or hostels is not yet embraced fully on this pilgrimage, so it is important that you understand this one will most likely cost you more than a pilgrimage in Spain.

 The agriturismos, or sustainable farms are prevalent throughout the countryside, but one of the most expensive options for your overnight stay.

-On my Way of St Francis maps, I have done my best to give you a wide selection of accommodations, including most importantly, the donation-based places and listings for economical rifugios, hostels, hotels and similar.
+On my Way of St. Francis maps, I have done my best to give you a wide selection of accommodations, including most importantly, the donation-based places and listings for economical rifugios, hostels, hotels and similar.
 If you are on a strict budget, study the map for each day, and plan your walk to stop at the best-priced places!

 A word of caution is if you are walking outside of peak season which is from April to September, you must write or call ahead.
-Once into October, already many more remote places shut down for the winter.
+Once into October, many more remote places shut down for the winter.
 If they know you are coming, they may stay open, but at the very least if there are no restaurants nearby they will need sufficient time to acquire food for you if you are not cooking or carrying your own.